by Timothy West

 Businesses that have implemented a dashcam solution have seen an 86% reduction in the cost of vehicle crashes

-Driver benefits of implementing a dash camera
+Driver benefits of using a dash camera

 How do I find the fleet dash camera solution that is right for my business?

-Efficient and effective fleet management solutions are vital tools that can help ensure a business runs smoothly.
+Efficient and effective fleet management solutions are vital tools that can help ensure smooth business operations.
 Fuel cards that are integrated with a quality telematics solution provide a combination of technology, data analytics, and customer service to ensure your fleets run safely and efficiently.
 Adding a dash camera to your tool kit can enhance your fleet management solutions and decrease operating costs in the long run.
 Dash cameras need to be integrated with your telematics solutions in order to provide the most efficient and effective results.

 With the advancement of dash cameras, fleet managers are able to make data-informed decisions that will protect and enhance your business.
 Adding dash cameras to your fleet will save money on incident-related costs and reduce overall operating expenses.
 This technology has a significant return on investment and can be seamlessly integrated into your existing fleet card solutions.
 WEX has prioritized its customers' needs to find top tier dash cameras with the best features at competitive prices.
 We hope that you will invite us to help adopt these tools into your business.